brachus/audio-overkill/README.md

 I could make this into a kinda self-contained video game music player, similar to Audio Overload.

-At the moment, this project is Linux only.
+At the moment, this project is Linux x86 only.
 I know the build system is utter crap, but I've yet to read up on Autoconf (that may take a while).
+All the code I've basically aggregated and modified has only been tested on x86-64, and some code may be x86 specific (e.g. USF code uses a dynamic recompiler).

 Supported formats:

-* __PSF__ - Playstation  (still hadn't got around to PSF2 yet.)
+* __PSF__ - Playstation
+* __PSF2__ - Playstation 2
 * __VGM__ - Various;  Includes Sega Genesis/Mega Drive, PC-88xx, PC-98xx, X68k, PC Engine, and MANY others.
 * __SID__ - Commodore 64
 * __SPC__ - SNES/Super Famicom